Get insider access

 4. Best Budget Blender For Frozen Drinks

 However, it's not as well-suited for fruit-based drinks since it makes a grainy blend with fibrous ingredients like fruit skin, even after several minutes of blending.
-Unlike many pricier Ninja blenders, it doesn't have any extra jars or accessories.
+Unlike many pricier Ninja blenders, it has no extra jars or accessories.
 Still, it's well-built and quiet for a full-size blender.
 It's not the most versatile, but you might prefer its design if you don't plan to use your blender for much aside from frozen drinks.

 See our review